-Shilin is probably best known for its food stalls, which sell an amazing array of mouth-watering street food and authentic Taiwanese snacks.
+Out of everything, Shilin Night Market is probably best known for its food stalls, which sell an amazing array of mouth-watering street food and authentic Taiwanese snacks.

-The snacks found at Shilin are known as xiaochi, an important category of Chinese food which literally translates to “small eats.”
+The snacks found at Taiwanese night markets are known as xiaochi, an important category of Chinese food which literally translates to “small eats.”
 Think of them loosely as a Chinese version of Spanish tapas.
-A few food stalls offer tables for noshing but these small dishes are usually served as take-away items.
+A few food stalls offer tables for noshing but these small dishes are usually served as grab-and-go take-away items.

-Disclaimer: We are clean eaters so we would never consider everything these hawkers sell to be “food.”
-Not even some of those Taiwanese “specialties” that are available.
-We’re sharing them for your information only; eat at your own risk.
+Disclaimer: We are clean eaters.
+We don’t consider everything these hawkers sell to be edible, especially many of those Taiwanese “specialties.”
+We’re sharing them for your information only; you bear full responsibility for whatever you eat.

 That’s not to say that eating Taiwanese street food will make you sick.
-You can be pretty sure that the vendors at Shilin Night Market are careful with sanitation, because their business won’t last long if they aren’t.
+Far from it.
+Taiwan enforces its food safety laws.
+You can be pretty sure that the vendors at Shilin Night Market are careful with sanitation because they won’t remain in business if they don’t.

-How to play it safe with Taiwanese street food
+How to play it safe with exotic food in Taiwan

-Our tour began on a street corner where a long line of people were queuing for fried chicken steak.
-Wisely, our guide had brought an assistant along whose job was to wait on line and then bring us the items.
+Our tour began on a street corner where a long line of people were on queue for fried chicken steak.
+Wisely, our guide had brought an assistant along whose job was to join the line and then bring us the items.
 While he stood and waited, we walked through the open market and took a look at some of the things that more daring people might eat.

 Here are some famous “little eats” of Shilin night market that we were invited to try:

-Fried chicken steak – These are monstrous, battered chicken cutlets, deep fried to crispy perfection until golden brown.
-Original or spicy (a not-too-hot blend of white pepper and five spices), the meat is tender and juicy, not to mention a bit sweet.
+We had a choice between original or spicy (I’d call it aromatic; it’s a not-too-hot blend of white pepper and five-spice).
+The meat is tender and juicy, not to mention a bit sweet.
 The vendor had conveniently cut the steaks into pieces and served each in a bag along with skewers for easy eating.

-We first heard of stinky tofu when we watched Andrew Zimmern try to eat it on the Bizarre Foods TV show.
+Omigosh.
+We first heard of Taiwanese stinky tofu when we watched Andrew Zimmern’s Taiwan episode on Bizarre Foods.
 He gagged on it and declared its taste to be “even worse than it sounds.”

 On the other hand, Dan thought it was marvelous and happily accepted what I couldn’t choke down.
 It figures.
 His stomach is nearly indestructible.